To Bring a Stray Animal to CHS

 Please remember that identification, collars with tags and microchips, are your pet’s fastest ticket home!
 Cats, too, can safely wear collars with tags and are an easy way for us and your neighbors to know that your cat has a loving home.
 Microchips can be placed by a veterinarian.

-Have you found a stray dog or cat?
+Have you found a stray dog?

 Grand Traverse County: